Bidhan Lama

-Bidhan Lama (विधान लामा) is a Nepalese taekwondo practitioner who competed in the −50 kg division.
+Bidhan Lama (विधान लामा, born 22 March 1966) is a Nepalese taekwondo practitioner who competed in the −50 kg division.

 He won the first Medal at Asian Game from Nepal.
 He won bronze medals at the 1986 Asian Games, 1987 World Taekwondo Championships and at the 1988 Summer Olympics, where taekwondo was then an exhibition event.
 He is the only sports person from Nepal to win an Olympic medal.